Dynamics and Rheology of Ring-Linear Blend Semidilute Solutions in Extensional Flow: Modeling and Molecular Simulations: Conclusions

 The current work considered only solutions at $1 c^*$.
 The entanglement concentration for $\lambda$-DNA is $c_e \approx$ $3 c^*$, and for the simulation model we estimate $c_e \approx$ 8-10 $c^*$.
 Despite this low concentration, we see emergent flow-induced topological constraints which could lead to entanglement dynamics below the equilibrium $c_e$.
 A potential area for future study is to quantify the crossover to entangled dynamics in non-equilibrium solutions with non-linear architectures.
 More generally, it is of interest to qualitatively characterize non-equilibrium conformations and solution stress in ring-linear blends above $c^*$, as equilibrium single molecule experiments suggest unique dynamics emerge compared to pure ring or pure linear solutions. \cite{robertson2007self, chapman2012complex}

 A more detailed understanding of the influence of intermolecular HI is also essential to elucidate the ring dynamics and bulk flow properties.
 While equilibrium scaling theories normally neglect intermolecular HI below $c^*$, there is considerable evidence from bulk rheology, \cite{clasen2006dilute, dinic2017pinch, dinic2020flexibility} molecular simulations, \cite{stoltz2006concentration, prabhakar2017effect, young2019simulation} and theory \cite{prabhakar2016influence} that as the pervaded volume of the polymer increases with strain rate, intermolecular interactions become relevant at concentrations significantly below $c^*$.
 Furthermore, a detailed study of flow-concentration coupling in connection to molecular dynamics is of interest.
 Here, we clearly show that spatiotemporal concentration fluctuations modify the effective flow and drive conformational dynamics.
-The motions observed at the molecular scale may also connect to elastic flow instabilities.
-More generally, instabilities in mixed flows \cite{cromer2017concentration, corona2018probing} and shear-induced demixing of entangled blends \cite{hindawi1992flow, peterson2020shear} have also been reported.
-Recent developments in molecular simulation allow for unlimited strain accumulation in 2D mixed flows. \cite{hunt2010new,jain2015brownian} Thus molecular simulations could provide a micromechanical mechanism for flow modification as well as detailed insight into the influence of macromolecular design variables including solvent quality, molecular weight, concentration, and chain architecture.
+Flow modification could also be relevant to kinematically mixed flows, \cite{cromer2017concentration, corona2018probing} which should now be accessible by molecular simulation due to recent progress in algorithms for periodic boundary conditions. \cite{hunt2010new,jain2015brownian}